Swordfish (2020)

 Bag limits |

-Commonwealth Commercial (catch) Catches reported for the Indian Ocean Tuna Commission and Western and Central Pacific Fisheries Commission are for 2018, the most recent year available; data for Eastern Tuna and Billfish Fishery and Western Tuna Billfish Fishery are for 2018/2019.
+Commonwealth Commercial (catch).
+Catches reported for the Indian Ocean Tuna Commission and Western and Central Pacific Fisheries Commission are for 2021, the most recent year available.
 Western and Central Pacific Fisheries Commission catches are for the entire South Pacific Ocean (south of the equator).

 References